Wood that went to war

 Completed in 1797 at Boston, Massachusetts, the wooden warship USS Constitution was constructed from material contributed by nearly every state in the new nation.
 One of three oversized frigates (a three-masted vessel) built to replenish the U.S. Navy following the Revolutionary War, she carried provisions for a 475-man crew, had 44 guns, measured 204' long, and weighed 1,500 tons.
 Because she was heavy, Constitution proved slow and cumbersome under sail.

-Due to her stout construction, though, as shown in the drawing at right, she was notoriously tough-skinned under fire.
+Due to her stout construction, though, as shown in the drawing at below, she was notoriously tough-skinned under fire.
 In a battle with the English warship Guerrie're during the War of 1812, so much shot from the English guns bounced off her sides that sailors fondly called her "Old Ironsides" from then on.

 The USS Constitution actively served her country (as a training vessel and later a barracks ship), with several rebuildings, until 1934.
 Still in commission as the oldest warship afloat of any of the world's navies, she is docked at Boston's Charlestown Navy Yard.
 White oak, live oak, and other woods were used in her construction.